-From there, it’s it’s just 45 minutes on to Eumelia, another place that deserves a full review of its own.
-Also couple-run, Eumelia is an eco-farm set in the blood-and-rust-red earth of Laconia that offers an unusual combination of rural life, quality food, design and communal living.
+From there, it’s it’s just 45 minutes on to Eumelia, an eco-farm set in the blood-and-rust-red earth of Laconia that offers an unusual combination of rural life, quality food, design and communal living.

 It’s another spot that requires a combination of careful SatNav calculations and written directions before you set off, though.

 With a stop off at Mystras, you should arrive just as the sun sets and get to see a resplendent deep-red sun.

 Day 6 Day in Eumelia & Rural Life in the Peloponnese